Is your community one of invitation, inclusivity or radical welcome? Each model offers different messages, goals, and results.

-- The Goal: Incarnation: community embodies and expresses the full range of voices and gifts present, including The Other (see the post “Radical Welcome and The Other”).
+- The Goal: Incarnation: community embodies and expresses the full range of voices and gifts present, including The Other.

 - The Effort: Systems and programs in place to invite and welcome people, including those from the margins; to ensure their presence, gifts and perspective will be visible and valued; and to ensure that these new communities, gifts and values influence the congregation's identity, ministries and structures.

 - The Result: Transformed and transforming community with open doors and open hearts; different groups share power and shape identity, mission, leadership, worship, and ministries.

 Stephanie Spellers is lead priest at The Crossing, the emergent community based at the Cathedral of St. Paul in Boston.
 An acclaimed preacher, she is the author of Radical Welcome: Embracing God, the Other and the Spirit of Transformation and co-editor of Ancient Faith, Future Mission: Fresh Expressions in the Sacramental Tradition.